tberchanov/Cardemory/README.md

 ## Future Plans
 1. Fix multimodule architecture.
 In current approach there are a lot of **api** transitive dependencies, that is incorrect.
-2. Migrate architecture from MVP to MVVM.
+2. Migrate architecture from MVP to MVVM or UDF.
+3. Bind coroutines to screen scopes, instead of GlobalScope.